SambaTV/Meraki/Menu/Applications/BambooHR/API/Webhooks.md

         Work Ext.
         City
         Rehire Date

+# Useful
+   Useful for Updated
+         Status Active
+        Employment Status

+   Useful for Inserted

+   Useful for Deleted

 # CronJob...
 Kinda
 Users can specify a schedule of when they want webhooks to fire (only at 12:00pm or every hour at 5 after the hour).
 They can also limit how often a webhook will fire by setting a maximum number of requests per interval in seconds.